spectrocloud/librarium/docs/docs-content/vm-management/vm-management.md

 VMO includes the following Kubevirt plugins:

-- [Kubevirt-Velero](https://github.com/kubevirt/kubevirt-velero-plugin) - VMO includes the Kubevirt-Velero plugin, which allows you to backup and restore VMs using Velero.
-This installs Velero snapshot controller and Custom Resource Definitions required by Velero  Refer to the [Virtual Machine Orchestrator Pack](./vm-packs-profiles/vm-packs-profiles.md) guide for more information.
+- [Kubevirt-Velero](https://github.com/kubevirt/kubevirt-velero-plugin) - VMO includes the Kubevirt-Velero plugin, which allows you to back up and restore VMs using Velero.
+This installs Velero snapshot controller and Custom Resource Definitions required by Velero.
+Refer to the [Virtual Machine Orchestrator Pack](./vm-packs-profiles/vm-packs-profiles.md) guide for more information.

 ## Resources